EXCLUSIVE-China's CATL slows battery investment plan for U.S., Mexico-sources

 The U.S. Treasury is currently taking comments on how to implement the rules around the EV tax credits.

-(Reporting by Zhang Yan, Christoph Steitz; Editing by Kevin Krolicki and Stephen Coates)
+(Reporting by Zhang Yan, Christoph Steitz; Editing by Kevin Krolicki, Stephen Coates, Elaine Hardcastle)

 ((Zoey.Zhang@thomsonreuters.com;))